viiktorstefanov/Urban-Tattoo-React/README.md

 # HOW TO START APPLICATION:

--install all dependecies with "npm i".
+-Install all dependecies with "npm i".

--use "npm start" to start the application.
+-Use "npm start" to start the application.

--open new terminal ,type "cd ./server" , install server-dependecies with "npm i".
+-Open new terminal ,type "cd ./server" , install server-dependecies with "npm i".

--then use "npm run server".
+-Then use "npm run server".

 ## Available Scripts